📝 SceneSetter

 Character & Element Library

 Build a library of characters, locations, themes, and miscellaneous items.
 Attach them to scenes to track who appears where, which locations are used, and how themes flow through your story.
+Assign one or more POV names per scene too — handy if your "scenes" are really chapters with a narrator.

 Library panel showing characters, locations, themes